JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 ### How to test a JVM language?

-Plugins supporting a JVM language may require JDK and language standard library to be set up in a test project, so the classes like `java.lang.String` can be correctly resolved during tests.
+Plugins supporting a JVM language may require JDK and language standard library to be set up in a test project, so that classes like `java.lang.String` can be correctly resolved during tests.
 Tests extending [`LightJavaCodeInsightFixtureTestCase`](upsource:///java/testFramework/src/com/intellij/testFramework/fixtures/LightJavaCodeInsightFixtureTestCase.java) use one of the mock JDKs distributed with the [IntelliJ Community project](https://github.com/JetBrains/intellij-community) sources (notice <path>java/mockJDK-$JAVA_VERSION$</path> directories).
 These JAR files are not available in plugin project dependencies, so the IntelliJ Community sources must be checked out to the machine running the tests, and sources' location must be provided to the test framework.
-It's done by setting the `idea.home.path` system property to the absolute path of the checked out sources.
+It's done by setting the `idea.home.path` system property to the absolute path of the checked-out sources in the `test` task configuration:
-In projects using Gradle it can be done by providing system property in the `test` task configuration:

 <tabs>